LeonHLJ/FAC-Net/README.md

 If you find this code useful, please cite our paper.

 ~~~~
+@inproceedings{huang2021foreground,
+  title={Foreground-Action Consistency Network for Weakly-supervised Temporal Action Localization},
+  author={Linjiang Huang, Liang Wang and Hongsheng Li},
+  booktitle={IEEE/CVF International Conference on Computer Vision},
+  year={2021},
+}
 ~~~~

 ## Contact
-If you have any question or comment, please contact the first author of the paper - Linjiang Huang (ljhuang@cpii.hk).
+If you have any question or comment, please contact the first author of the paper - Linjiang Huang (ljhuang524@gmail.com).